 The City’s Activity Centre Plan still envisions the Threatened Ecological Community (TEC) as one of its main natural features.
 It forms the Conservation Precinct.
-Currently, the wetlands are fenced-off and managed by the landowner.
-Once the road is built, the City is proposing to manage the TEC to improve the quality of the site and increase environmental asset to the area.
+Currently, the wetlands are fenced and managed by the landowner.
+Once completed, the City is proposing to manage the TEC to improve the quality of the site and increase environmental asset to the area.

-Tthe alignment of Southern link Road has been modified to reduce the impact on the existing vegetation.
-Its alignment has moved from being a straight line to a curved design which impacts much less on the TEC site, land and vegetation.
+The alignment of Southern link Road has been modified to reduce the impact on the existing vegetation.
+Its alignment has moved from being a straight line to a curved design, to reduce impact on the TEC site, land and vegetation.
 The width has also been reduced as much as possible to further reduce the impact.
 The proposed alignment now goes through mostly degraded vegetation.

-The road will form a barrier to people, to development, to stormwater run-off and protect vegetation.
-The City recognises the Precinct is not suitable for any additional uses or development.
-These areas are important environmental assets and will be made accessible through sensitive planning and location of paths, low-key fences and boardwalks if supported with approval from the relevant authorities.
+The road will form a barrier to people, development, stormwater run-off, and protect vegetation.
+The City recognises the area is not suitable for any extra uses or development.
+These areas are important environmental assets.
+They will become accessible through sensitive planning of paths, fences and boardwalks if supported with approval from the relevant authorities.

 Inside the TEC boundaries, no development (other than for the purposes of enhancing these assets) will be allowed.
-Structures such as viewing platforms, walkways may be supported with approval from the relevant authorities.
+Structures such as viewing platforms and walkways may be supported with approval from the relevant authorities.
 Development outside the TEC boundary is subject to approval by the relevant authorities.

-Due to the environmental importance of the TEC and current condition of native vegetation, the City has been liaising with and the relevant environmental agencies along the past years and has been undertaking the relevant environmental studies to determine the environment impact of Stage 3 which will link Liege St and Grey St to Gerard St. The City understands the community interest on the site and will be sharing the environmental studies at an early convenience.
+Due to the environmental importance of the TEC and current condition of native vegetation, the City has been liaising with the relevant environmental agencies.
+The City has been undertaking the relevant environmental studies to determine the environment impact of Stage 3, which will link Liege St and Grey St to Gerard St.

 The indicative alignment of the road in the Activity Centre Plan depends on further studies and environmental approvals.